Flexible floaters align with the direction of wave propagation: Conclusion

 In this paper, we introduced a Froude-Krylov model to describe the slow motion of a thin flexible strip drifting in surface gravity waves.
 This model predicts a mean yaw moment that favors a longitudinal orientation of the strip, in the direction of wave propagation, and a small reduction of the drift velocity compared to the material-point Stokes drift.
 We performed laboratory experiments using strips of polypropylene of various lengths, that confirm the systematic longitudinal orientation, but cannot confirm the small reduction in drift velocity because of limited resolution.
 Although our experiments are performed for centimeter-scale strips, close to the capillary-gravity wavelength, capillary forces are not expected to play a significant role in the second-order forces and moments acting on the strip, suggesting that our results should hold for large-scale flexible structures.

 The systematic longitudinal orientation of flexible floaters strongly differs from the behavior found for rigid floaters.
-While short and heavy rigid floaters also show a preferential longitudinal orientation, long and light rigid floaters orient transversely, parallel to the wave crests~\cite{herreman2024preferentialorientationfloatersdrifting}.
+While short and heavy rigid floaters also show a preferential longitudinal orientation, long and light rigid floaters orient transversely, parallel to the wave crests~\cite{herreman2024}.
 This transverse equilibrium arises from the variation of the submersion depth along the long axis of the floaters, which significantly increases the yaw moment in the trough positions.
 Since there is no variation in the submersion depth for perfectly flexible floaters, this additional mechanism is absent, resulting in their systematic longitudinal orientation.
 This difference between rigid and flexible floaters suggests a change in behavior governed by the bending rigidity of the floater.
-For floaters of intermediate rigidity, a situation relevant to large floating structures or ice floes~\cite{zhang_2022}, the hydroelastic response of the structure should result in a variable immersion depth along the floater, and we expect a behavior between the flexible and rigid limits, i.e., a longitudinal-transverse transition governed by the floater length, density and rigidity.
+For floaters of intermediate rigidity, a situation relevant to large floating structures or ice floes~\cite{zhang_2022}, the hydroelastic response of the structure should result in a variable immersion depth along the floater, and we expect a behavior between the flexible and rigid limits, i.e., a longitudinal-transverse transition governed by the floater length, density, and rigidity.

 Finally, our experiments suggest that the mean angular velocity of flexible floaters toward the stable longitudinal orientation decreases as $L_x^{-1}$, with $L_x$ the floater length.
 This effect is likely due to dissipation, and is not accounted for in our inviscid model, which predicts slow periodic oscillations around the longitudinal orientation.
+For small anisotropic particles that are neutrally buoyant, models based on Stokes flow theory are used to explain their preferential orientation~\cite{pujara2023wave, dibenedetto_orientation_2019}.
 Introducing dissipation in our model would require a detailed resolution of the second-order flow in the oscillating boundary layer beneath the floater.
 This approach was only considered for infinite floating sheets, yielding an increased drift velocity induced by the streaming in the oscillating boundary layer~\cite{phillips1977dynamics, law_wave-induced_1999}.
 Extending this approach to flexible floaters of finite size that are not aligned with the direction of wave propagation is necessary to provide a full description of their slow second-order angular dynamics, but would represent a considerable task.